-- Summarize the research findings by briefly describing the issue, methodology, sample, and results.
+- Briefly describe the issue, methodology, and sample used in the study.
+Summarize the research findings.
 (8) - Describe who the findings would be significant to and why.
 Consider the broad context of health care.
 (6)

 c.
 Are the findings currently being used in practice?
 (10 marks).